sarthakdev143-lite/quark-story/README.md

 ## Executive Summary

 This project demonstrates a **production-grade QuarkXPress XTension** (C++) that communicates with a **Python Flask backend** to fetch and display stories inside a custom palette.
-The implementation follows enterprise-level best practices suitable for a senior developer with 10+ years of experience.
+The implementation follows enterprise-level best practices.

 ### Validation Status ✅